 Remember our Marriage Communication Exercise from Session Six.
 Guard my mouth, Lord is my prayer as his words raise all my emotions.
 (Have you registered for the Free Marriage Communication Workshop?
 You are right in the middle of it but can start at the beginning when you register below)

-Instead of rising with the emotion of that situation I can choose to choose a practised playful word instead.
+Instead of rising with the emotion of that situation I can choose to choose a practiced playful word instead.

 “How can anyone mess up spaghetti?” he says with a scowl.